smsaboor/indian_state_picker/README.md

 ## Key Features

 - Predefined and Customizable State Data
    - Predefined list of Indian states with details such as:
        - Name
+       - Code
        - Capital
        - Population
+       - Image
-        - Cities count
+       - Cities cities
+       - Area

 - Search Functionality
     - Filter states by name, capital, or code for easy selection.